Update: The Do Not Track Me Online Act died in discussions and was never enacted.

 Plugins, which are implemented at the browser level, are the most efficient mechanisms for opting-out of behavioral data collection.
 Since this technology already exists, opponents argue, the proposed law would only amount to unnecessary regulatory burdens on the e-commerce industry.

 Provisions of Do Not Track Me Online Act

-Section 1 establishes the FTC as the agency responsible for enforcement of the proposed legislation.
+Section 1 establishes the FTC as the responsible enforcement agency.

-Section 2 of the proposed legislation defines the entities covered by the legislation, as well the exceptions.
-Additionally, Section 1 defines “sensitive information” and lists the types of data covered by the proposed legislation.
+Section 2 of the proposed legislation outlines required adherents, as well the exceptions.
+Additionally, Section 2 defines “sensitive information” and lists the data types covered by the proposed legislation.

-- Entities that collect information about fewer than 10,000 individuals in a 12 month period
+- Entities that collect information about fewer than 10,000 individuals in a 12 month period; and

 - Entities that do not collect online information or do not use it for behavioral analysis.